-An interesting and persuasive argument for the existence of God is The Moral Argument (also called The Axiological Argument.
-Axio means “value”).
+An interesting and persuasive argument for the existence of God is The Moral Argument.
 The argument can be presented as follows.

 Defending premise one

-Absolute moral values are values that exist objectively and are true for all human beings even if only some or none of us agrees to them, knows about their existence and even if it’s possible for us to act contrary to them.
-Some people claim that Gods existence is not a necessary condition for the existence of absolute moral values.
+Absolute moral values are values that exist objectively and are true for all human beings, even if only some or none of us agree on them, know about their existence, and even if it is possible for us to act contrary to them.
+Some people argue that the existence of God is not a necessary precondition for the existence of absolute moral values.
 They will hold that absolute moral values can exist independently of any personal being.
-It’s true that this is a logical possibility, but it runs contrary to our experience which constantly affirms that all moral values are contingent upon personal beings.
-Based on this experience we have the following inductive argument:
+This runs contrary to our experience which constantly affirms that all moral values are contingent upon personal beings.
+Based on our experience we have the following inductive argument: